ZG089/Re-Malwack/README.md

 ## Get started
 > [!NOTE]
-> 1. Open Magisk, go to Modules section, click on the '+' icon, then select the Re-Malwack Lite Module zip file to install.
+> 1. Open Magisk, go to Modules section, click on the '+' icon, then select the Re-Malwack Module zip file to install.
-> 2. Reboot your device to activate the Re-Malwack Lite Module's protective features.
+> 2. Reboot your device to activate the Re-Malwack Module's protective features.
 > 3. Enjoy, Your device is fully protected now :)

 ## Command Usage (How to use Re-Malwack on Terminal)